Skip to navigation Skip to content

 Youth Allowance at pending status (YAL/PSA) and dependent siblings 108-02010120

-This document outlines when a claim for Youth Allowance (YA) is finalised and it results in a status of pending (YAL/PSA) on the customer's record.
-This is for staff processing Youth Allowance apprentice, job seeker and student claims.
+This document outlines the actions required when a claim or restoration for YA is finalised and it results in a status of pending (YAL/PSA) on the customer's record.
+This is for staff processing Youth Allowance apprentice, job seeker and student claims and restorations.

 On this page: